Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

 \textbf{Concluding remarks.} We argue that the findings are highly significant for the future of APO.
-First, they point to a need for rebalancing.
-Without disparaging the value of IO, we argue that ES is at least equally crucial and should not be relegated to an afterthought.
-Second, we note that the ES strategies studied are in no way exhaustive.
+First, they point to a need of re-balancing: without disparaging the value of IO, we argue that EO is at least equally crucial and should not be relegated to an afterthought.
+Second, we note that the EO strategies studied are in no way exhaustive.
 In fact, in contrast to the sophisticated search and instruction generation approaches adopted by IO methods, they can even be considered elementary.
 Yet, they deliver comparable or more significant improvements.
-Thus, we anticipate advanced methods that more effectively optimize exemplars would yield even greater enhancements: some techniques in IO may be adapted to ES with little to no modifications.
-For example, many recent advances in IO adopt an evolutionary search framework -- while our ``Mutation'' baseline can be seen as an elementary version of it in ES, it should also be straightforward to use more advanced search strategies and operators or use techniques like LLM-generated paraphrasing on top of selected exemplars.
-Other search techniques, such as sample-efficient combinatorial BO \citep{baptista2018bayesian, wan2021think, daulton2022bayesian, zhou2023autopeft}, can be uniquely suitable for the ES setup, which is itself a combinatorial optimization problem.
+Thus, we anticipate advanced methods that more effectively optimize exemplars would yield even greater enhancements: some techniques in IO may be adapted to EO with little-to-no modifications.
+For example, many recent advances in IO adopt an evolutionary search framework -- while our ``Mutation'' baseline can be seen as an elementary version of it in EO, it should be also straightforward to use more advanced search strategies and operators or use techniques like LLM-generated paraphrasing on top of selected exemplars.
+Other search techniques, such as sample-efficient combinatorial BO \citep{baptista2018bayesian, wan2021think, daulton2022bayesian, zhou2023autopeft}, can be uniquely suitable for the EO setup, which is itself a combinatorial optimization problem\footnote{\citet{wu2024prompt}, a concurrent work, precisely explored a combinatorial BO solution.}.
 Furthermore, while we used a fixed set of exemplars (i.e., \textit{task}-wise selection), it might also be fruitful to further explore in the direction of \textit{instance}-wise selection~\citep{wu2022self, rubin2021learning}.
-Lastly, as discussed, the presence of a (often large) generalization gap also suggests the importance of considering generalization alongside optimization, which seems to be the chief focus thus far; it might be promising to investigate analogies of well-tested in classical machine learning like regularization and cross-validation in APO.
+Lastly, as discussed, the presence of (often large) generalization gap also suggests the importance to consider generalization alongside optimization, which seems to be the chief focus thus far; it might be promising to investigate analogies of well-tested in classical machine learning like regularization and cross-validation in APO.

 \tcbset{enhanced, boxrule=0pt,frame hidden, borderline west={4pt}{0pt}{red}, top=0pt,bottom=0pt, colback=red!5!white, sharp corners}